shalomcrown/metstat/README.md

 (Python limit, needs fixing).
 Choose a year or less
 * Finally get the data (if it works...)
 * That's all I've developed so far.

+## License
+* Please feel free to clone, reuse, as long as you attribute me
+* Development help is welcome